-Nothing about the world we live in is natural and we shouldn't be thinking in those terms at all. (for me human nature is from the 200k-300k years we were hunter gathers - everything else is chump change in evolutionary time scales)
+Nothing about the world we live in is natural and we shouldn't be thinking in those terms at all.
+I believe, our human nature is from 200k-300k years we were hunter gathers - everything else is chump change in evolutionary time scales

-Our brain is programmed in many ways that are misaligned with the world we live in - one of these cores ways for people in the first world but also richer people in the second/third world is living in a world that is post scarcity on food.
+Our brain is programmed in many ways that are misaligned with the world we live in - one of these cores ways for people in the first world, but also richer people in the second/third world, is that we live in a world that is post scarcity on food.
 Our bodies aren't designed for a post scarcity food world, our bodies are designed to over index on not starving which was the core concern for most of our time here.

 Another aside, why is cancer so dominant in 21st century life - cause for most of our existence other diseases killed us longer before the cancer could.
 This is likely the same with diabetes and obesity, beyond the simple more physical lives we used to live.

 We should be meaningfully thinking of our brains as a form of a “computer” with some “programming” and understanding our programming but also meaningfully thinking about how can we use our modern technology to reprogram ourselves.
 (BMIs, Gene editing, etc)